Freight Shipping from San Francisco to Tacoma

 How much does it cost to ship freight from San Francisco to Tacoma?

-Full truckload (FTL) rates from San Francisco, CA to Tacoma, WA currently range from $1,830-$2,255 for a standard dry van load over the 851-mile route.
+Full truckload (FTL) rates from San Francisco, CA to Tacoma, WA currently range $1,830-$2,255 (roughly $2.17-$2.68 per mile over 851 miles).
 LTL shipments typically cost $668-$1,123 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Francisco to Tacoma?

-Standard FTL transit from San Francisco to Tacoma is approximately 15 hrs by truck over 851 miles.
+Standard FTL transit from San Francisco to Tacoma is approximately 15 hrs by truck over 851 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Oakland Intermodal to Port of Tacoma Intermodal Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for San Francisco to Tacoma freight?